IRELAND

 Respite services are provided to individuals following an assessment of health needs of the individual user and subject to the resources available.
 Information about respite services is available through local primary care teams/public health nurses or local health offices.

 Access to respite remains problematic and is often dependent on the nature of the person’s condition and where in the country they live, rather than on need.
 While respite is consistently identified as a key intervention to support the health and well-being of carers and is critical to the sustainability of caregiving efforts, funding cuts, staff shortages, bed closures and the transfer of respite beds to transitional care beds or long stay beds have combined to reduce respite availability.
-According to the 2019 study by Family Carers Ireland, the College of Psychiatrists of Ireland and the UCD School of Nursing, Midwifery & Health Systems3, 83% of carers’ loved ones have no access to suitable respite.
+According to the State of Caring Survey 2024, a large majority of family carers (72%) have never received respite care, highlighting a significant gap in the provision of this critical service.
+Some of the challenges reported include the availability of services, their appropriateness to carers’ needs, care recipient reluctance, lack of information, affordability and concerns about quality.

 Carer’s Allowance